Careful (2017 film)

 Careful is a 2017 Indian Malayalam-language thriller film directed by V. K. Prakash.
-The film stars Sandhya Raju, Saiju Kurup, and Parvathy Nambiar in lead roles.
+The film stars Vijay Babu, Sandhya Raju, Saiju Kurup, and Parvathy Nambiar in lead roles.
 It was released in India on 26 May 2017.
-The film is a remake of 2016 Kannada film U Turn by Pawan Kumar The film marked actress Jomol's feature film comeback after a decade-long hiatus from film acting.
+It is a remake of 2016 Kannada film U Turn by Pawan Kumar.
+The film marked actress Jomol's feature film comeback after a decade-long hiatus from film acting.